ConvertKit/convertkit-wordpress/README.md

 (in single view only) across your site.
 If you wish to turn off form embedding or select a different form for an individual post or page, you can do so within the ConvertKit meta box on the editing form.

+Finally, you can insert the default form into the middle of post or page content by using the `[convertkit]` shortcode.

 == Installation ==

 1. Upload `wp-convertkit` to the `/wp-content/plugins/` directory